jundalisay/spblist/content/en/faq.md

 {{< r a="Asker" >}}
 So how can that knowledge solve problems?
 Are you just going to be like the Hindus and solve the problem by ignoring it as an illusion?
+Or will you rely on spirits to solve your every problem?
 {{< /r >}}

 {{< l a="Superphysics" >}}